 What Buildings To Upgrade

-Your buildings can't be upgraded above your stronghold (SH) level.
+Buildings can't be upgraded above your stronghold (SH) level.
 So here's what you do for a while (until you learn how the game works better and can decide for yourself).
-Upgrade your farms first to match your SH level.
+Upgrade your farms first to match your SH level because food is the most important resource at first.
 Then upgrade your mines to match your SH level.
 Then upgrade your ore storage enough to upgrade your SH.
 When you click UPGRADE on a building, it will tell you how much you need.
 If you click on food or ore on your screen, it will tell you your current max capacity.
 This is not the same as a farm or mine's max capacity.
 That's how much it will hold until you start losing it.
+I was always running out of food, so I didn't often update my food storage at these early levels.
+If you play less often, you will want your food storage upgraded to your SH.

 Once this is all done, then you can consider upgrading other buildings.
 Here's what you might consider, depending on your space: